-45%.
-20-page Paced Research Exercise / Paper.
+35%.
+15-page Paced Research Exercise / Paper.

-Students will write a 20-page, fully annotated research paper exploring themes and concepts addressed in the class.
+Students will write a 15-page, fully annotated research paper exploring themes and concepts addressed in the class.
+The paper should draw extensively on resources outside of class.
 The research process will be a paced exercise, interactive with a small cohort of your classmates.
 The pacing is as follows:

 Session 6: Selection of a topic after discussion with cohort.
-This topic must be posted to Blackboard 24 hours before Session 6.
+This topic must be posted to Blackboard 24 hours before Session 6